Online fair division

 The online nature of the problem requires different techniques and fairness criteria than in the classic, offline fair division.

 Online arrival of people

 The party cake-cutting problem

 Walsh studies an online variant of fair cake-cutting, in which agents arrive and depart during the division process, like in a party.
 Well-known fair division procedures like divide and choose and the Dubins-Spanier moving-knife procedure can be adapted to this setting.
 They guarantee online variants of proportionality and envy-freeness.
 The online version of divide-and-choose is more robust to collusion, and has better empirical performance.

+The sequential fair allocation problem

+Sinclair, Jain, Bannerjee and Yu study allocation of divisible resources when individuals arrive randomly over time.
+They present an algorithm that attains the optimal fairness-efficiency threshold.

 The secretive agent problem

 Several authors studied fair division problems in which one agent is "secretive", i.e., unavailable during the division process.
 When this agent arrives, he is allowed to choose any part of the resource, and the remaining n-1 parts should be divided among the remaining n-1 agents such that the division is fair.
 Note that divide and choose satisfies these requirements for n=2 agents, but extending this to 3 or more agents is non-trivial.
 The following extensions are known: